netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 ~~~
 {: title="Conditional transaction towards the Candidate datastore
 successfully executed.
 As all the txid values specified by the
-client matched those on the server, the transaction was successfully
+client matched those on the server at the time of the commit,
-executed."}
+the transaction was successfully executed.
+If a client issues a
+get-config towards the candidate datastore, the server may choose
+to return the special txid-unknown value (e.g. "!") or the txid
+value that would be used if the candidate was committed without
+further changes (if that txid value is known in advance by the
+server)."}

 ## Dependencies within Transactions